 Are your bike forks rusting?
-Rusty bike forks cannot only make your ride uncomfortable but can also create safety concerns.
+Rusty road bike forks cannot only make your ride uncomfortable but can also create safety concerns.

 So, what can you do if your bike forks are rusting?
 There can be two different conditions of rust based on which you can apply the specific procedure for rust removal.

 If the rust on your bike forks has just started, you can get help from the acidic properties of the white vinegar.